-- Sec.
-25. Printing Expenditures.
-All agencies of the government shall engage the services of the National Printing Office, BSP, and APO Production Unit as Recognized Government Printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The RGPs shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and - (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.
-Said engagement of private printers shall be in accordance with R.A.
-No. 9184, its IRR, and GPPB guidelines.

 Sec.
+23. Printing Expenditures.
+All agencies of the government shall engage the services of the National Printing Office, BSP, and APO Production Unit as Recognized Government Printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following:

+(a) The RGPs shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and

+(b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.
+Said engagement of private printers shall be in accordance with existing government procurement laws, rules, and regulations.

-26. Use and Procurement of Information Technology Equipment.
+Sec.
+24. Use and Procurement of Information Technology Equipment.
 The amounts authorized in this Act for Information and Communications Technology (ICT) equipment shall be used for the provision of personal computers inclusive of operating systems, basic software and other essential electronic devices to their respective officials and employees.
+Said ICT equipment, if included in the electronic catalogue of the PhilGEPS, shall be procured exclusively from the PS as common-use supplies and equipment, pursuant to L.O.I.
+No. 755, E.O.
+No. 359 and A.O.
+No. 17.